thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Coln and its tributaries
 - Flooding remains possible.

 Flooding of low lying land and roads is expected, especially around Fossebridge and Bibury.
-The weather forecast is dry for Wednesday and Thursday.
+The weather forecast is dry on Christmas and Boxing Day.
 We expect river levels to remain high over the coming days.
 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00PM, midday, on the 25 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 26 December 2025 or as the situation changes.

 <!-- flood_marker ends -->